What Is Diarrhea: Your Digestive System and the Types of Diarrhea

 Types of Diarrhea

-Types of diarrhea vary from acute, persistent, chronic, and severe diarrhea2.
+Types of diarrhea vary from mild and acute to persistent, chronic, and severe diarrhea2.

 Other symptoms that can accompany acute diarrhea include cramps, fever, vomiting, fatigue and nausea3.
 Viruses (viral gastroenteritis) and bacteria are often identified as the cause of most cases of acute diarrhea.
 In children, the most common virus leading to acute diarrhea is rotavirus while norovirus is more common in adults1.